The Haunted Stage

 —Elin Diamond, Rutgers University, Theatre Journal, Volume 55, No.13 (2003)

-Winner: 2002 Joe A. Callaway Prize for Best Book on Drama and Theatre
+Winner, Joe A. Callaway Award for Best Book in Drama or Theatre

 Copyright © 2001, University of Michigan.
 All rights reserved.